 We adhere to all relevant Customs, FDA and EPA laws and regulations in the valuation and classification of imported goods.

 We retain import records for five (5) years.

 Customs may assess civil and/or criminal penalties, and has the authority to seize and impose a forfeiture of imported merchandise.
-Consequently, AFC compliance is critical.
+Consequently, PLKI compliance is critical.

 Import duty rates depend on several factors, including value, classification, and country of origin.